chrisgleissner/loom-webflux-benchmarks/README.md

 ### 5k-vus-and-rps-get-movies

-Like the earlier scenario, but the response body contains a JSON of movies.
+Like the previous scenario, but the response body contains a JSON of movies.

 #### Virtual Threads (Tomcat)